-Home health care.
-These services provide skilled nursing and related care for patients in their own homes.
+Home healthcare.
+This benefit provides skilled nursing and therapeutic services to patients in their own homes.

 Hospice care.
 These programs provide nursing care and psychological support for terminally ill patients and their families, either on an inpatient basis or in the patient's home.